fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ![](../../images/5/39ea.png)

 <!-- Huomaa, että testien suorituksesta tallentuu video hakemistoon <i>cypress/videos/</i>, hakemisto lienee syytä gitignoroida. -->
-Note, that video of the test execution will be saved to <i>cypress/videos/</i>, so you should propably git ignore this directory.
+Note that video of the test execution will be saved to <i>cypress/videos/</i>, so you should propably git ignore this directory.

 <!-- Testien ja frontendin koodin lopullinen versio on kokonaisuudessaan [githubissa](https://github.com/fullstack-hy2020/part2-notes/tree/part5-11), branchissa <i>part5-11</i>. -->
 The frontend- and the test code can be found from [github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-11) branch <i>part5-11</i>.